shlomitsur/django-two-factor-auth/README.rst

 I would love to hear your feedback on this package.
 If you run into problems, please file an issue on GitHub, or contribute to the project by forking the repository and sending some pull requests.
-The package is translated into English, Dutch and other languages.
+The package is currently translated into English, Dutch, Hebrew and Arabic.
 Please contribute your own language using Transifex_.

 Test drive this app through the online `example app`_, hosted by Heroku_.
 It